hydro-informatics/hydro-informatics.github.io/_sources/numerics/pre-slf-tm.md

 * Enter `UTM zone 33N` and select the CRS shown in {numref}`Fig. %s <qgis-crs-utm33n>`.
 * Click **Apply** and **OK**.

-Note that the CRS used with TELEMAC differs from the one used with BASEMENT to enable the compatibility of geospatial data products from QGIS with {ref}`Blue Kenue <bluekenue>`.
+Note that the CRS used with TELEMAC differs from the one used with BASEMENT to enable the compatibility of geospatial data products from QGIS with {ref}`BlueKenue <bluekenue>`.

 ```{figure} ../img/qgis/crs-utm-33n.png
 :alt: qgis set coordinate reference system crs germany utm zone 33n Inn river